Structured Questions — question_discipline

 What would break without it

-Without question_discipline, every AskUserQuestion is fair game — the agent’s asking surface bloats with low-value confirmations, and the structured ceremonies (locks, approvals, plan-complete claims) lose the prefix scaffolding the rest of the always-on layer uses to dispatch on.
+Without question_discipline, every AskUserQuestion is fair game — the agent’s asking surface bloats with low-value confirmations, and the structured ceremonies (locks, approvals, completion claims) lose the prefix scaffolding the rest of the always-on layer uses to dispatch on. ⓘ

 What you would customize

 You would extend the registry.
 The current registry is this prototype’s catalog of structured-asking situations.
-Your seed will need its own — a research seed may want [CITATION-CHECK] for verifying a quoted source; a consulting seed may want [CLIENT-APPROVAL] for the equivalent of plan-stage approval.
+Your seed will need its own — a research seed may want [CITATION-CHECK] for verifying a quoted source; a consulting seed may want [CLIENT-APPROVAL] for the equivalent of a client sign-off on a deliverable.
 Each new entry pairs with: a per-prefix handler in the plugin that owns the ceremony, a voice for failure messages, the slot-set the handler demands (see How shape compels cognition above — word-floor, named-token requirements, option-label requirements, phase or state matches), and a clear semantic — what kind of question this prefix marks.
-Names are cheap; the discipline is in keeping each prefix narrow and orthogonal — and in making the slot-set rich enough that filling it IS structured thinking.
+Names are cheap; the discipline is in keeping each prefix narrow and orthogonal — and in making the slot-set rich enough that filling it IS structured thinking. ⓘ

 You would re-think the subagent bypass.
-The current prototype lets dispatched subagents bypass the gate so they can ask their own internal questions without prefix overhead.
+The current prototype lets dispatched subagents bypass the gate because they should not become a second user-facing question surface; uncertainty should route back to the parent agent, which asks through the prefix system.
 Your architecture may prefer to extend the same discipline downward — every subagent question also carries a prefix, every ceremony reaches recursively.
-The trade-off: more discipline but more ceremony in subagent dispatch.
+The trade-off: more discipline but more ceremony in subagent dispatch. ⓘ

 That closes the tour of the always-on plugins.
 The next part covers one of the substrate forms underneath them — the working-memory form, the CLAUDE.md hierarchy that the phasic layer writes through.
 The substrate as a whole holds many forms; the CLAUDE.md hierarchy is the one with a structured-edit protocol the always-on layer touches directly.